 Based upon all of the passages discussed above, we can make some statements.
 On some occasions, Paul received very specific direction from the Spirit in what appears to be a prophetic way.
 As we continue to examine the narrative in Acts, we will see that this type of communication does not seem to be the normal way Paul received his direction from the Holy Spirit.
 But since Paul sometimes received direction from the Holy Spirit this way, should we expect similar guidance?
-Should we look to Him also for specific direction and pray that He will speak to us specifically some how (in a prophetic fashion)?
+Should we look to Him also for specific direction and pray that He will speak to us specifically somehow (in a prophetic fashion)?
 Does the Holy Spirit still communicate with Christians in this seemingly prophetic way?
 Or should we look for direction of a different sort?

 Whether or not a Christian believes that God sometimes chooses to communicate very specifically like He did to Paul, I think all Christians would prefer to have specific direction from God when they are trying to make important decisions.
 A common example of this occurs when Christians are trying to discern if God is calling them to go to a specific land as a missionary.
 When missionaries of the past were threatened with death, they may have wondered to themselves, "Did God really send me here?"
 Some Christians probably warned them not to go because of all the danger they would face.
 Yet, when older, many missionaries have testified that the Spirit did indeed lead them to go as missionaries to these dangerous places.
-The testimony of missionaries like these should not be the basis for our individual convictions about how the Holy Spirit provides guidance, but I personally think we should consider the possibility that the Holy Spirit did indeed give them very specific guidance.
+I personally think we should consider the possibility that the Holy Spirit did indeed give them very specific guidance.
 We should be careful not to assume that such guidance was not given.